GregDavidson/UtilBiz/README.md

 Biz which is on top of Util.
 Appropriate permissions restrict the entry points for staff and clients.

-At least one successful online service company uses a descendant of this code to run their whole business, neatly hidden behind the web-based interfaces used by staff and customers alike.
+At least one successful online service company uses a descendant of this code to run their whole business, neatly hidden behind the web-based interfaces used by staff and customers.
 With some further development the UtilBiz Framework could meet the needs of many businesses.

 Parts of the UtilBiz framework were derived from an early version of the Wicci-Core Framework.
 It would be great to have more recent work